retaildevcrews/ngsa-asb/monitoring/README.md

 ```

-**IMPORTANT**: With the WAF policy now created, you will need to associate this policy with the application gateway.
+**IMPORTANT**: With the WAF policy now created, you will need to associate this policy with the application gateway's http listener.
 Unfortunately, there currently isn't a way to do this using the AZ CLI.
 You can do this through the Azure portal by accessing the Application Gateway WAF policy in the core resource group, select `Associated application gateways` in the sidebar and `Add association` to the gateway name as you've noted in the last step above.
+Add both grafana's HTTP and HTTPS listeners

 ### Verify Prometheus Service